CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

     ![Edit Doc](./media/edit-doc-02.png)

 which may be "Pending" or "Error" for document that is in the process of being created.
-Pending items are still being worked on, and errors may arise during the import of individual items.
+Pending items are still being worked on and errors may arise during the import of individual items.
 Since the document is still in progress, no items can be sent to SAP at this stage, meaning no item will have a "Done" status.

     ![Edit Doc](./media/edit-doc-03.png)